Esaslow/Docker_LifeCycle/README.md

 This command will return all the docker images that are on your computer.
 As you can see the hello-world image is still on your computer, but is it running?

-To check to see if your container is still running we can use the command: `docker ps`
+To check to see if your container is still running we can use the command: `docker ps` .
+This command is for listing the containers and could be used with a [multitude fo flags](https://docs.docker.com/engine/reference/commandline/ps/)

 When we run this command, we see that nothing shows up which implies that the container that we created has *exited* successfully.
 With that said, lets be robust and make sure that we know that the container is exited successfully.